 - Vacuum or sweep weekly: If your home doesn’t get much traffic, you can get away with sweeping or vacuuming once a week.
-But make an effort to do so, even if you’re cleaning daily, for good measure.
-Don’t forget to clean corners, under furniture and other out-of-the-way spots where dirt could gather.
+Don’t forget to clean corners, under furniture, and other out-of-the-way spots where dirt could gather.

 - Mop weekly: Using your chosen cleaner or DIY mix, use a mop to clean with your selected solution.
-Be sure to sweep or vacuum before you do, so you won’t push wet debris around.
+Be sure to sweep or vacuum before you do so that you won’t push wet debris around.
 Don’t forget to keep your mop as dry as possible.